Barniva/alx-backend-javascript/README.md

 ## Usage 🖥️
 Each directory in this repository is a separate project.
 Navigate to the directory of the project you want to run, and follow the instructions in the project-specific README.

-## Contributing 🤝
-We welcome contributions from the community!
-Please read our [contributing guidelines](CONTRIBUTING.md) before getting started.

 ## License 📄
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.